mawrkus/pull-request-review-guide/README.md

 Always be considerate and respectful, specifically:

-- don't use the imperative,
+- don't use the imperative
-- don't judge,
+- don't judge
-- don't blame (don't even think about cursing),
+- don't blame (don't even think about cursing)
-- don't be arrogant,
+- don't be arrogant
 - don't use sarcasm.

 Instead:

-- ask questions, assuming that everyone is intelligent and well-meaning,
+- ask questions, assuming that everyone is intelligent and well-meaning
-- explain your point of view in an explicit manner, even if it's a bit more verbose,
+- explain your point of view in an explicit manner, even if it's a bit more verbose
 - suggest.

 Respect and humility remove all frictions.
 Clarity dispels all doubts about your intentions.
 Suggesting creates the conditions for improvement.